The waters of life

 A number of traditional dishes made with locally sourced ingredients can be found at the many hotels in the area.
 A great way to fully immerse yourself in the local cuisine experience is to wear a yukata robe provided by your hotel.
 Thanks to the areas close proximity to the ocean, the seafood is always fresh, and the surf clams from nearby Tomakomai are a definite highlight.
 For meat lovers, beef from nearby Shiraoi is not to be missed.
 Lovers of all things spicy are in luck, as the town is known for its super hot jigoku hell ramen.

 See the sea by the sea

-For marine wildlife lovers, check out the small marine park near the center of Shiraoi Town.
-The park features dolphin and seal shows, as well as a penguin parade.
-You can see and interact with many of the 400 varieties of animals in the park.
+For marine wildlife lovers, check out the aquarium near Noboribetsu Station.
+The aquarium has dolphin and seal shows, as well as a penguin parade.
+You can see and interact with many of the 400 varieties of sea animals in the aquarium.
 And be sure not to miss the 10,000 sparkling sardines that make up the Milky Way pool.

 * The information on this page may be subject to change due to COVID-19.